-Indicator 1.1.2: Prioritized list of actions for reducing/eliminating POPs and waste 0 During the implementation of this project the following actions will be taken to reduce and/or eliminate PCBs from Nigeria: 1) 1500 metric tons of PCB-contaminated transformers (oil and solid) will be treated, 2) 200 metric tons of pure PCB containing equipment will be disposed of, 3) The project will acquire a mobile PCB dechlorination system to be used to decontaminate the oil from the 1,500 metric tons already identified PCB-contaminated transformer mineral oil, 4) The project will also acquire a solid decontamination system to be housed in one of the three collection centres to be established. transformers.
+Indicator 1.2: Number of technologies 0 During the implementation of this project the following actions will be taken to reduce and/or eliminate PCBs from Nigeria: 1) 1500 metric tons of PCB-contaminated transformers (oil and solid) will be treated, 2) 200 metric tons of pure PCB containing equipment will be disposed of, 3) The project will acquire a mobile PCB dechlorination system to be used to decontaminate the oil from the 1,500 metric tons already identified PCB-contaminated transformer mineral oil, 4) The project will also acquire a solid decontamination system to be housed in one of the three collection centres to be established. transformers.
 In addition, the project will also 5) test 11,000 additional transformers.
 Any additional PCB-contaminated electrical equipment to be found in this testing program will be treated in the future with the technologies to be acquired as part of the project.
-Finally, 6) The upgrading of the country's PCB analytical capability will allow Nigerian owners of electrical equipment to be about 100,000).
-The transfer of the PCB treatment technologies into Nigeria is an essential tool for the country to properly, economically and efficiently eliminate all PCBs from its territory.
-Indicator 1.2: Number of technologies demonstrated, deployed and transferred 0 There are two technologies that are planned to be transferred to Nigeria, namely a mobile dechlorination system to decontaminate PCB-contaminated transformer oil and a fixed decontamination system to decontaminate solid materials from PCB-containing transformers and capacitors.
+Finally, 6) The upgrading of the country's PCB analytical capability will allow Nigerian owners of electrical equipment to test the remaining balance of transformers in the country (total number of transformers estimated to be about 100,000).
+The transfer of the PCB treatment technologies into Nigeria is an essential tool for the country to properly, economically and efficiently eliminate all PCBs from its territory. demonstrated, deployed and transferred 0 mobile dechlorination system to decontaminate PCB-contaminated transformer oil and a fixed decontamination system to decontaminate solid materials from PCB-containing transformers and capacitors.
 These technologies will be selected during open bid tendering process.
 As part of the transferring of these technologies, the selected vendor(s) will deployed the systems in identified location and will demonstrate that the systems operate as required.
 The Vendors will also have to train local operators continue with the efficient and reliable operation of these systems.
+Implementation Status Yes = 1 No = 0 Qualitative comments 1 from the project team or the GEF Agency